trainlink-org/trainlink-api/Documentation/api-calls.rst

     Changes a function for a cab.
 An example of this is lights and sounds (if a DCC sound decoder is fitted).
 Like the other functions, both the phonetic name and DCC address can be used for the address

+.. method:: setPoint(motor, state=0)

+    :param motor:
+        The address of the point motor you want to change

+    :param int state:
+        The state to set the point motor to

+    Changes the state of a point motor on the DCC bus